-By Mark Anderson.
-Last Updated 20th May 2021.
+By Joanne Jeffries.
+Last Updated August 20th 2021.
 Welcome to our guide about what to do after a bicycle accident.
-Being involved in a bicycle accident can be a frightening experience, especially if you are injured.
+Being involved in a cycle accident can be a frightening experience, especially if you are injured.
 Fortunately, there are things that you can do at the scene of the accident to stay safe and collect information that will help you if you need to make a compensation claim.

 This guide on what to do after a bicycle accident will provide you with cycling accident advice and bicycle accident claim tips.
-Whether you were involved in an accident with another bike, a motor vehicle, or you had an accident due to poor conditions on the road, we will explain what to do after a bike accident.
+Whether you were involved in a road traffic accident with another bike, a motor vehicle, or you had an accident due to poor conditions on the road, we will explain what to do after a bike accident.

 Select A Section

 - A Guide On What To Do After A Bicycle Accident

 - What To Do After A Bicycle Accident

 - Stay At The Accident Scene And Ensure People’s Safety

 - Report Serious Accidents Or Injuries To The Police

 - Keep Photos, Video Footage And Witness Statements

 - Calculating Compensation For Cycle Accidents – Updated August 2021